0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Carnegie (12-15-25)/Essays/Carnegie Mellon University Statement of Purpose.md

 # Educational Purpose and Background

-My research pivoted on multiple domains, which integrated concepts from machine learning, cybersecurity, hardware design, and children’s education to advance both the academic space and real-world applications.
+Over my time in my undergraduate studies, my research pivoted on multiple domains.
+Across four projects, I integrated concepts from multiple disciplines to advance both the academic space and real-world applications.
+In my first project, I sought out how to detect malicious network traffic on a network by leveraging lightweight supervised machine learning classifiers as an intrusion detection system.
+In the second project

 - *CMU*: Describe how your work, research, educational or other life experiences have prepared you for graduate study in this program.
 - *CMU*: Please explain why you selected your research areas/areas of interest